vdavez/website/content/posts/2016-07-09-when-a-micro-purchase-fails.md

 ---
 date: "2016-07-09T00:00:00Z"
 newest: false
-posttitle: When a micro-purchase doesn’t work out, we try to learn from it
+title: When a micro-purchase doesn’t work out, we try to learn from it
 subtitle: Lessons from the trenches
-title: when-a-micro-purchase-fails
+slug-title: when-a-micro-purchase-fails
 aliases: ["/blog/posts/when-a-micro-purchase-fails/"]

 ---